The DRDP Framework

-Many teachers in CA are using a learning story pedagogy – creating meaningful learning experiences using stories to focus on a child’s uniqueness, parent collaboration and next steps – and then linking to DRDP outcomes as the last step to meet State & Head Start requirements.
+Many teachers in North America re using a learning stories linked to DRDP as the primary evidence source to meet State & Head Start assessment requirements.
 This process is supported in Educa.

 There are four versions of the DRDP (2015).

-- Essential View – 29 measures – Infant/Toddler and Preschool versions
+- Essential View – 29 measures – Infant/Toddler, Preschool and Kindergarten versions

 - Fundamental View – 43 measures – Preschool only